aminomancer/uc.css.js/README.md

 Proton also removed most of Firefox's UI animations.
 This should make Firefox more responsive on low-end hardware, so it's a fine decision.
 But this repo is not intended for low-end hardware, so we can get away with using lots of animations.
 The theme and some of the scripts restore animations that were built into Firefox prior to Proton.
 In other cases, they create new animations and transitions to make things feel smoother.
 I try to avoid what I consider excessive animations, but everyone has different tastes.
 By my estimate, the theme is in the middle of that spectrum.

-For linting/formatting, I use [Prettier](https://prettier.io/), [Stylelint](https://stylelint.io/) and [the Stylelint VS Code extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint), with [stylelint-config-airbnb](https://www.npmjs.com/package/stylelint-config-airbnb) for base rules and [stylelint-config-prettier](https://www.npmjs.com/package/stylelint-config-prettier) for compatibility.
+For linting/formatting, I use ESLint, Prettier, and Mozilla's ESLint plugin.
+All of those can be installed by running `npm install --save-dev` in the repo's root directory.

 </details>